Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 The tooth is the only part of the body that cannot heal itself.

-It takes twice as long to lose newly acquired muscle as it does to gain muscle mass.
+It takes twice as long to lose newly acquired muscle mass as it does to gain muscle mass.

 Bone is stronger than some steel alloys.